Carrots

 USDA Planting Zone: 3–10

-Special Notes: Nantes carrots are early-maturing and have excellent texture, making them a favorite for fresh eating and juicing.
+Special Notes: Early-maturing and excellent for fresh eating and juicing.

 Danvers